 beautiful but unreliable.
 Violence comes suddenly but is not

-celebrated β it is an incision, not an attraction.
+celebrated β it is a cut, not an attraction.

 ## Deliberate Imperfections